TheFallenSpirit/ESDocs/docs/server/impairments.md

+---
+description: Learn how to configure ES's impairments for your server, including the impairments hierarchy and message peeking.
+---

 # Impairments • Server Config
 To open the impairments config panel, use `/guildctl impairments`.
 This should bring up the following panel: